algolia/docsearch/packages/website/docs/who-can-apply.md

   nor those filled with lorem ipsum placeholder content.
 Please, wait until you have written some documentation before applying.
 We would be happy to help you as soon as you have a steady design.

+- Your project must be open source.
+DocSearch is now exclusively provided for Open Source projects.

 If in doubt, don't hesitate to [apply][2] and we'll figure it out together.